The remake's website seems to be gleefully continuing this tradition.

 They did it again with Mystery Spot.
 Was it all just a dream?
 Did Dean actually die and go to hell?
 The people that were killed (by Sam and the Trickster), do they remain dead?
 And the fact that Dean's "We can't be martyrs anymore" speech (which has so many things wrong with it that I don't know where to begin) in No Rest For The Wicked is almost an exact copy of the Trickster's speech just carries the Mind Screw further.

-What, no love for The French Mistake?
-It involves Jensen playing Dean playing Jensen playing Dean, and Jared playing Sam playing Jared playing Sam.
+Also, The French Mistake It involves Jensen playing Dean playing Jensen playing Dean, and Jared playing Sam playing Jared playing Sam.
 Who also ends up with Ruby, except that it's not Ruby, it's her actress. ...Yeah.
 Mind Screw.

 The final season of Classic Who is notorious for this sort of thing, mostly due to editing-room decisions made to shoehorn the stories into the X-episode serial format.
 'Ghost Light' is especially full of it - even the DVD-issued Special Edition is best tackled with a notebook and pen.